Start planning your trip

 Takachiho in Miyazaki Prefecture is known for its Japanese mythology (*1) about the creation of Japan.
 The myths and stories are connected to Takachiho's majestic nature, and there are still many areas that are believed to be the ones mentioned in the legends.

-We decided to take you to the spots where you can experience the nature and history of Takachiho firsthand.
+We decided to take you to the spots where you can enjoy the nature and history of Takachiho firsthand, and also introduce a recommended tour to those who want an in-depth experience of discovery and learning.

 1. Rent a Boat at Takachiho Gorge